 - Anik 1, launched by Canada in 1972 became the first domestic communications satellite system using geosynchronous orbit.

 - The Indian Space Research Organization launched Aryabhatta, the first Indian satellite.
-The Indian Space Research Organization would eventually go on to become one of the world’s most significant government space programs.
-As of recent years, ISRO has accomplished quite a few record breaking missions.
+Eventually, the Indian Space Research Organization would go on to become one of the world’s most significant government space programs.
+Presently, ISRO has accomplished quite a few record breaking missions.
 Key among them was a mission to Mars.
 And the launch of 141 satellites in a single mission.
-India’s space program is known for providing a low-cost entry into space.
-This reputation has attracted and encouraged many countries and student organizations to send satellites into orbit aboard ISRO’s launch vehicles.
+India’s space program is, by and large, known for providing a low-cost entry into space.
+Therefore the organization has garnered a reputation that has attracted and encouraged many countries and student organizations to send satellites into orbit aboard its launch vehicles.

 How many countries have sent a satellite into space?